stermzsofi/TiDE/README.md

 # Using TiDE

-For detailed information to using TiDE please read TiDE_documentation.pdf file.
+For detailed information to using TiDE, please read TiDE_documentation.pdf file.